Air Quality Subcommittee

 Who Do I Contact?

-For assistance, contact MEC Air Safety, Health, & Security Committee Vice Chairperson Yvette Satterlee.
-Alternately, you can contact the designated ASHSC Air Quality contact in your base.
+For assistance, contact MEC Air Safety, Health, & Security Committee Air Quality Representative Yvette Satterlee.
 Contact information is below for your convenience.

 Air Safety, Health, & Security Committee (ASHSC) As Flight Attendants, our top priority is ensuring everyone onboard the aircraft has a safe and comfortable experience.
 However, despite our best efforts, unexpected situations can still arise.
 One such situation is a fume event, which can be caused by smoke, fumes, or a strong odor in the […]

 In This Edition Black Lives Matter Onboard Fume Events – How To Recognize and Respond AFA EAP Support Services Black Lives Matter By Chip Hestle, MEC Human Rights Committee Chairperson Three words at the center of conversations, not only in the United States of America, but throughout the world.
 So just what does Black Lives Matter […]